 Out of all the different types of ferrets, this one is the easiest to recognize.
 A solid ferret is a ferret that comes all in one color.
 Solid means that your ferret’s fur is all in one dark color.
 The color on the stomach can be slightly lighter.

-The only markings they can have is on the face.
+The only markings they can have are on the face.
 The face should have a “T-mask” or standard mask.
 Albino ferrets aren’t in this group, but every other fur color is in it.